artificial-scientist-lab/XLuminA/README.md

 # 💻 Development:

 *Some functionalities of XLuminA’s optics simulator (e.g., optical propagation algorithms, planar lens or amplitude masks) are inspired in an open-source NumPy-based Python module for diffraction and interferometry simulation, [Diffractio](https://pypi.org/project/diffractio/), although we have rewritten and modified these approaches to combine them with JAX just-in-time (jit) functionality.
 On top of that, we developed completely new functions (e.g., beam splitters, LCDs or propagation through high NA objective lens with CZT methods, to name a few) which significantly expand the software capabilities.*

-## Prerequisites:

-To run XLuminA you first need to install [**JAX**](https://jax.readthedocs.io/en/latest/index.html) - The version of JAX used in this project is v0.4.13;

-and [**Optax**](https://github.com/google-deepmind/optax/tree/master) - The version of Optax used in this project is v0.1.7.

-*To run the comparison test of the propagation functions, you need to install [**Diffractio**](https://https://pypi.org/project/diffractio/) - The version of Diffractio used in this project is v0.1.1.*

-*To run the comparison test of the optimizers, you need to install [**SciPy**](https://scipy.org) - The version of SciPy used in this project is v1.10.1.*

 ## Clone repository: